Epsin: Family members

-There are four human genes encoding epsin family members, EPN1, EPN2, EPN3, and EPN4.
+There are four human genes encoding epsin family members: EPN1, EPN2, EPN3, and EPN4.

 The epsin homologue of C. elegans is EPN-1.
 EPN-1 conserves the UIM, ENTH domain, and clathrin-binding motif.

 The epsin homologue of Drosophila melanogaster is liquid facets and was first identified due to its role in eye patterning in flies.

 There are three Arabidopsis thaliana genes encoding epsin family members, Epsin1, Epsin2 and Epsin3 that differ in molecular weight and C - terminal domains.
 Epsin1 has highest expression in cotyledons and flowers while Epsin2 and Epsin3 expression is currently unknown.
 Little is known about the role plant Epsin plays in clathrin coated vesicle formation.

 Clinical significance

-Epsin is thought to have role in the angiogenesis of tumors thus, epsin has the potential to be a target for anti-cancer therapies.
-Several cancers including prostate, breast, lung and skin display an up regulation in epsin.
+Epsin is thought to have role in the angiogenesis of tumors; thus, epsin has the potential to be a target for anti-cancer therapies.
+Several cancers including prostate, breast, lung and skin display an upregulation in epsin.
 Research indicates that the overexpression could affect the regulation of tumor angiogenesis through defects in the notch pathway.
-There is also evidence that Epsin could lead to colon cancer through impaired Wnt Signaling by reducing the stability of the Wnt effector dishevelled, leading epsin to being a possible target for pharmaceuticals.
+There is also evidence that Epsin could lead to colon cancer through impaired Wnt signaling by reducing the stability of the Wnt effector dishevelled, making epsin a possible target for pharmaceuticals.

 Epsin 4, which encodes the protein enthoprotin, now known as clathrin interactor 1 (CLINT1), has been studied for a possible relationship to schizophrenia in four independent studies, though no conclusive evidence has been found in the analysis of SNPs believed to be associated with schizophrenia (rs1186922, rs254664, rs10046055).
 A genetic abnormality in CLINT1 is assumed to change the way internalisation of neurotransmitter receptors occurs in the brains of people with schizophrenia.